Baah-Danso-Kenneth/Trustport/README.md

-# climb-sBTC
+# Trustport
-Building open, decentralized pathways for work, trade, and value on sBTC.
+Redefining payments with open, decentralized rails for trade and everyday transactions.